 Approximately 1.5% of individuals will be diagnosed with pancreatic cancer during their lifetimes, making it overall fairly rare.
 There are many different causes and risk factors for developing pancreatic cancer, including genetics, environment, and chance.
 As with most cancers, a specific cause for the great majority of pancreatic cancers cannot be identified.
 Rather it is likely that there are multiple factors which play a part in the development of the cancer.

-Ninety-five percent of pancreatic cancers occur in the exocrine cells (called pancreatic adenocarcinoma.)
+Ninety-five percent of pancreatic cancers occur in the exocrine cells (called pancreatic adenocarcinoma).
 A less common type of pancreatic cancer affects the hormone-producing cells, called islet cells, and is referred to as a pancreatic neuroendocrine tumor (PNET).
-You can learn more about this more rare type of pancreatic cancer here.

 - Age: the risk for pancreatic cancer (and most other cancers) increases as we get older.
 The average age of diagnosis of pancreatic cancer is age 71.